 Symmetric Encryption (Private Encryption Key)

 Symmetric encryption uses a single, private key for encryption and decryption.
-It is a faster method than asymmetric encryption and is best used by individuals or within closed systems.
+It is a faster method than asymmetric encryption and is best used by individuals or within closed systems, because it is considered less secure.
 Using symmetric methods with multiple users in open systems, such as over a network, requires the transmission of the key and creates an opportunity for theft.
 The most commonly used type of symmetric encryption is AES.

 Asymmetric Encryption (Public Encryption Key)

-Asymmetric encryption uses paired public and private keys that are mathematically linked and can only be used together.
+Asymmetric encryption uses two different keys for encryption and decryption.
+It has public and private keys that are mathematically linked and can only be used together.
 Either key can be used to encrypt data but the paired key must be used to decrypt it.
 Asymmetric encryption is used by multiple users and across open networks, like the Internet, because the public key can be freely shared without risking data theft.
-The most commonly used types of asymmetric encryption are ElGamal, RSA, DSA, and PKCS.
+The most commonly used types of asymmetric encryption are RSA, DSA, and ECC.

 - Triple DES (3DES or TDES)—runs DES algorithm, an outdated standard, three times, encrypting, decrypting, and encrypting again to create a longer key length.
 It can be run with a single key, two keys, or three different keys with increasing security.
 3DES uses a block cipher method, making it vulnerable to attacks such as block collision.